quartercastle/semver/README.md

 detect if the latest version contain structural changes and to categorize them as either a patch, minor or major change.

-Behavioural change is done by running previous versions test suite against the latest version.
-It is important to mention that the behavioural part of this project is only as good as its unit tests and coverage.
-It is up to the maintainer to ensure that there is enough test coverage to verify the behavioural aspects hasn't changed between versions.
+Behavioural change can be achieved by running the previous versions test suite against the latest version.
+It is important to mention that the behavioural verification requires a good test suite and coverage.
+It is up to the maintainer to ensure that there is enough test coverage to verify that the behavioural aspects hasn't changed between versions.

 ### Install
 Install latest version of semver.